 Not for nothing is Venice known as the City of Water.
 Yet despite the huge numbers of tourists, this unique destination – made up of 118 islands and more canals than you can shake a gondolier’s oar at – retains much of its original charm.
 With Venetian Gothic palaces and elegant medieval squares, this extraordinary Unesco World Heritage Site wows at every turn.
-Here’s our choice of the best places to stay.
+But where to stay in Venice?
+Here’s our choice of the options.

 To experience Venice like a local, there’s one thing you need to know: houses here are not arranged sequentially here; instead, they are numbered by district, so it can be confusing to find the address of where you’re staying.
 Luckily, there’s beauty on every canal corner, making it a great place to get lost, and you’ll find plenty of charming Venetians willing to point you in the right direction.

 Destinations Unlocked:Let our travel expert Stefano help you find your perfect Culture trip